lipanski/lipanski.github.io/_posts/2017-06-24-wake-up-on-usb.md

+---
+layout: default
+title: "Linux: How to wake up from stand-by on USB input"
+tags: linux
+---

 ## Linux: How to wake up from stand-by on USB input

 Use the `lsusb` command to figure out the vendor and product ID of the USB device you are interested in: